souravsanyal06/DNN-Dataflow-simulator/README.md

 Two variants are modelled.

-## 1) Dense dataflow - where data structures are fetched from DRAM independent of their values
+## 1) Dense dataflow -
+data structures are fetched from DRAM independent of their values
 ## 2) Sparse dataflow -
 Two types -
-### a) Input Dependent Weight Zero - Inputs are fetched and if they are zero, respective weights are not fetched
+a) Input Dependent Weight Zero - Inputs are fetched and if they are zero, respective weights are not fetched
-### b) Weight Dependent Input Zero - Weights are fetched and if they are zero, respective inputs are not fetched
+b) Weight Dependent Input Zero - Weights are fetched and if they are zero, respective inputs are not fetched

 Calculates reduction in total DRAM transfers for sparse dataflow w.r.t dense dataflow